istio/istio.io/content/en/docs/tasks/observability/logs/otel-provider/index.md

 ---
-title: OpenTelemetry Provider
+title: OpenTelemetry
-description: This task shows you how to configure Envoy proxies to print access logs with OpenTelemetry Provider.
+description: This task shows you how to configure Envoy proxies to send access logs with OpenTelemetry collector.
 weight: 10
 keywords: [telemetry,logs]
-aliases:
-    - /docs/tasks/telemetry/access-log
-    - /docs/tasks/telemetry/logs/access-log/
 owner: istio/wg-policies-and-telemetry-maintainers
 test: yes
 ---

 After completing this task, you understand how to have your application participate in [Envoy's access logging](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage) with [OpenTelemetry (gRPC) Access Log](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/access_loggers/open_telemetry/v3/logs_service.proto).
-Envoy proxies send access information to [otel-collector](https://github.com/open-telemetry/opentelemetry-collector)'s standard output.
+In this example, the Envoy proxies send access logs to an [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector), which is configured to print the logs to standard output.
-The standard output of otel-collector's containers can then be printed by the `kubectl logs` command.
+The standard output of the OpenTelemetry collector can then be accessed via the `kubectl logs` command.

 {{< boilerplate before-you-begin-egress >}}